darryltanzil/webserver/README.md

 # Run CMake to configure the project:
 cmake ..

+# Make or insert your index.html into the build directory.
 # Build the project using your C++ compiler (e.g., g++, Xcode, Visual Studio):
 cmake --build .
 ```